locnnil/workshop/docs/tutorial/index.rst

 .. code-block:: console

-   $ touch outside_workshop.txt
+   $ touch created_outside.txt
-   $ workshop exec golang -- touch inside_workshop.txt
+   $ workshop exec golang -- touch created_inside.txt
-   $ ls -l

 This isn't the only way the host interacts with the workshop;